 For patients with complex chronic medical problems, it is in the best interest of the student to continue with their primary care or specialty provider.
 We will assist with the management of chronic health issues on a case to case basis.

 A psychiatric nurse practitioner is available on a limited, appointment-only basis to provide in-depth psychiatric care and medication monitoring.

-NO!
 We do encourage you to make an appointment to help keep the Student Health Center (SHC) moving efficiently and effectively.
 By making an appointment students will decrease their wait time to see a provider.

 See our Attendance Policy

 The University does NOT have its own insurance policy that students can purchase.
-A complete list of providers that DO insure Longwood students is available on the page under Student Resources.

 We do have a checkout slip that is available at the time of checkout and upon request.
-This form includes; date, time of visit and will be signed by a Student Health employee to verify the visit.
+This form includes; date, time of visit and will be signed by a University Health employee to verify the visit.
 This is not an “excuse”, it is up to each individual professor whether or not the absence is excused.
 Students need to contact each of their professors individually to make them aware of their situation and to follow up on any missed work to make up.

 In a case of emergency, please call 911 or Campus Police at 434-395-2091.

 No one has access to your records without written permission from you.
 The only exception would be by law.
 If parents or faculty call, information cannot be shared without the student's written consent.
-ALL visits made to the Student Health Center are kept strictly confidential.
+ALL visits made to the University Health Center are kept strictly confidential.